Student Surveys: A Fresh Look

 DEVELOP IMPLEMENTATION GUIDELINES

 State education agency leaders may feel uncomfortable adopting or endorsing a specific survey platform.
-Nevertheless, states should develop guidebooks on the planning and implementation of student surveys to help districts and administrators effectively select and use the platforms they choose.
+Nevertheless, states should develop guidebooks on the planning and implementation of student surveys to help districts and administrators effectively select and use their platform of choice.

 SHARE CONCRETE RESOURCES

-States should share ideas, procedures and templates with principals, instructional coaches and teachers to help build comfort with and understanding of student feedback reports and applications for school culture and individual professional growth.
+States should share ideas, procedures and templates with principals, instructional coaches and teachers.
+This will improve peoples’ understanding and comfort-level with the practical applications of student feedback reports on school culture and individual professional growth.

 SPOTLIGHT ON COLORADO